lgellert/chatgpt_visualize_relationships/Readme.md

 How it works.

 * The 'download' step tool asks ChatGPT (via its API) for a list of popular items (80's movies, fast food restaurants, etc).
-* Then for each of the original recommendations, the tool asks it what else it might also like that is similar.
+  * For each of the original recommendations, the tool asks it what else I might also like that is similar.
 * The output is filtered for cruft, cleansed and standardized, then saved as JSON in a common format.
   * This way it can be cleaned up manually as needed before additional processing.
   * ChatGPTs responses can be very inconsistent, see more notes below on that.